Looking for a Valentine’s Day gifts for kids? I’ve rounded up gifts for your little love to that they’ll love and won’t collect dust.

 We’re talking about gifts for kids so play is kind of important!
 I’ve made a big shift to encourage open ended play that both my kids at different ages can enjoy.
 Our favourite: Play Dough!!

-Little Larch Play Dough is free from synthetic dyes and artificial scents.
+If you are looking to purchase, I love Little Larch Play Dough which is free from synthetic dyes and artificial scents.
 Instead it is made from veggies, minerals, and essential oils.
 They are also packaged in glass jars making them a better choice for the environment.

 Things to Read